ibm-cloud-docs/cephaas/s3_cert_update.md

 {: shortdesc}

 Before you can update or replace the certificate file, you need to upload the following by using UI, CLI, or API.
-•	Server side certificate (with the site's S3 endpoint FQDN in the SAN)
+- Server side certificate (with the site's S3 endpoint FQDN in the SAN)
-•	Private Key
+-  Key
-•	Any intermediate CA Certificates
+-  Any intermediate CA Certificates
-•	CA (root) Certificate (for full chain)
+- CA (root) Certificate (for full chain)

 For secure traffic, S3 Clients must use the associated CA certificate.
 {: note}